Inside USC Rossier Online Blog RSS

 Becoming a teacher in California may seem like a confusing, daunting process.
 But getting the proper teacher training and California teacher credentials doesn’t have to be an experience of navigating bureaucratic labyrinths.
 Following these seven simple steps will get you to the front of a classroom without losing all of your hair from frustration along the way.

 1. Choose What You Want to Teach

 Before you become a teacher in California, you’ll want to consider what type of students and what subject you’d like to teach.
 Elementary school?
 High school?
 Special education?
 The Commission on Teacher Credentialing has separate steps and guidelines depending on which type of teaching you want to do in California.
 You can change your mind later, but it might make your journey to obtain your California teaching credentials a bit longer.

 2. Get a Degree

 Generally, to become a teacher in California, a candidate will begin by completing a baccalaureate or advanced degree.
 Consider your major based on the age level and subject you plan to teach.
 A school counselor or advisor can help you decide if you’re not sure what to major in.
-And of course, some people who want to teach in California begin by pursuing a Master’s in Teaching, which offers more extensive teacher training and support throughout the teacher credential process.
+And of course, some people who want to teach in California begin by pursuing a Master’s in Teaching (MAT), which offers more extensive teacher training and support throughout the teacher credential process.